Ovarian Cancer

 DIRECTOR.
 MEDICAL ONCOLOGY DEPARTMENT

-Ovarian cancer is the third most common gynecologic tumor worldwide but remains the leading cause of death in gynecologic cancer as it is usually diagnosed in advanced stages.
+Ovarian cancer is the third most common gynaecological tumour worldwide, but remains the leading cause of gynaecological cancer mortality, as it is often diagnosed at advanced stages.

-It usually appears after menopause, although it can arise in young women with a family history of breast or ovarian cancer as a consequence of a mutation in the BRCA gene and in other genes such as BRIP1, RAD51C and RAD51D.
+Although it commonly occurs after menopause, it can also affect younger women, especially those with a family history of breast or ovarian cancer, due to mutations in genes such as BRCA, BRIP1, RAD51C and RAD51D.

-This multidisciplinary approach allows us to personalize the treatment of each patient in a consensual manner, seeking excellence and innovation.
+This comprehensive and collaborative approach allows us to design treatments tailored to the needs of each patient, always striving for excellence and innovation.

 A PERSONALIZED MEDICINE